 - Universal Design for Learning (UDL)

-The QOLT Rubric emphasizes assessment, instructional materials, student interaction, facilitation, learner support, accessibility and universal design, and mobile readiness.
+The QLT Rubric emphasizes assessment, instructional materials, student interaction, facilitation, learner support, accessibility and universal design, and mobile readiness.
 The CDI reinforces these aspects through a training course in Canvas, where faculty benefit from hands-on experience as a student in an online learning environment.
 This Canvas course also serves as a repository for examples of best practices in online teaching and learning, providing models for faculty as they design their own online courses.

 The Community of Inquiry (CoI) framework established by Garrison, Anderson, and Archer (2000) describes a learning environment characterized as a “group of individuals who collaboratively engage in purposeful critical discourse and reflection to construct personal meaning and confirm mutual understanding”.
 The model outlines three different types of “presence” — social presence, teaching presence, and cognitive presence — that educators can establish in their online courses to encourage interaction, stimulate discourse, and promote deeper thinking.

 All faculty participating in the Course Design Institute agree to include the Community of Inquiry survey of students in order to assess the levels of presence demonstrated in their online courses.